Australia’s Nature Coast with Jodie

 Jodie, one of our experienced Australia Experts, recently visited the beautiful Nature Coast on an exciting one week adventure.
 She is buzzing from her trip and can’t wait to share with us what she did, where she stayed and all the ‘best bits’ from Australia’s Nature Coast.

-We asked her five questions about her Nature Coast holiday in South Queensland, including where exactly the Nature Coast is, what’s her favourite hotel here and her personal tips for planning travel to Australia.
+We asked her five questions about her Nature Coast holiday, including where exactly the Nature Coast is, what’s her favourite hotel here and her personal tips for planning travel to Australia.
 Here’s what she said.

 1. Where is the Nature Coast and what made you choose to visit here?